jorendorff/gc-in-50-lines/README.md

-    Then, as the application runs, and the heap fills up, and the GC notices that pretty much everything is live and it's not able to collect a lot of objects each time GC happens, it can just ask the operating system for more memory.
+    Then, as the application runs, and the heap fills up, and the GC notices that pretty much everything is live and it&rsquo;s not able to collect a lot of objects each time GC happens, it can just ask the operating system for more memory.

 *   **Marking is implemented recursively.**
-    This means if you create a long linked list, the next GC will overflow the stack and you'll crash.
+    This means if you create a long linked list, the next GC will overflow the stack and you&rsquo;ll crash.

     (Very deep recursion causes crashes in C++.)

     Fixing this would be a good exercise if you really want to cement all this in your memory.
-    There's a standard trick for converting recursive algorithms to iterative ones, using an explicit stack;
+    There&rsquo;s a standard trick for converting recursive algorithms to iterative ones, using an explicit stack;
-    alternatively, there's a nonobvious trick that involves reversing pointers.
+    alternatively, there&rsquo;s a nonobvious trick that involves reversing pointers.

 *   **There is only one root.**